freefallcid/dominicreich-jekyll-2019/src/_pages/faqs.md

 date: 2016-08-26
 last_modified_at: 2018-02-19T09:56:45-05:00
 excerpt: >
-  Because no one likes to repeat things here's a compilation of answers to questions I'm often asked.
+  Because no one likes to repeat things here is a compilation of answers to questions I am often asked.
 published: false
 ---